 The 3 Minute Challenge

 One of the easiest ways to start building quiet into your day is to begin small.
 Three minutes is a great start.
-Perhaps you could try a breathing meditation in the morning and evening.
+Perhaps you could try a breathing meditation in the morning, or a candle gazing meditation in the evening.
 Maybe you could add one to your lunch break, or before you settle down to sleep at night.
 The more three minute spaces you fit into your day the more you will begin to master stress and enjoy some peace.

 Here are a list of related articles and downloads to help you get started:

 photo by Postsumptio